 - Doom Metal: "Wretched World".

-- Early-Installment Weirdness: Halo in a Haystack is much, much simpler and more lo-fi than every album after it.
-The albums before Ben Koller's joining also sound significantly different than those after (see Growing the Beard on the YMMV page).
+- Early Installment Weirdness: Halo in a Haystack is much, much simpler and more lo-fi than every album after it.
+The albums before Ben Koller's joining also sound significantly different than those after (see Growing the Beard on the YMMV page), both due to his absence and the comparatively dry, stripped-down production.

 - Epic Rocking: A handful of their songs.
 The longest are probably "Grim Heart/Black Rose" (about nine minutes) and "Jane Doe" (about twelve).